-Susan Holmberg is a Fellow at the Roosevelt Institute, where she researchers and writes on inequality and corporate governance issues, particularly around CEO pay reform and climate change.
-Susan is the author and co-author of publications including Rewriting the Rules (with Chief Economist Joseph Stiglitz), Rewrite the Racial Rules, and numerous articles and reports on executive pay, including the Atlantic article “Can CEO Pay Ever Be Reeled In?”
+Susan Holmberg is a political economist and a Fellow at the Roosevelt Institute, where she researches and writes on inequality, corporate governance, and climate change issues.
+Susan is the author and co-author of numerous books, reports, and articles including, The Hidden Rules of Race, Rewriting the Rules (with Chief Economist Joseph Stiglitz), “Boiling Points,” and The Atlantic essay, “Can CEO Pay Ever Be Reeled In?”

 For four years, Susan also served as Research Director for the Roosevelt Institute where she was responsible for creating and upholding the quality standards for the organization’s research papers and reports.